awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-requestmodel.md

 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Required`   <a name="sam-function-requestmodel-required"></a>
-adds a `required` property in the parameters section of OpenApi definition for given API endpoint
+Adds a `required` property in the parameters section of the OpenApi definition for the given API endpoint\.
+*Type*: Boolean
+*Required*: No
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `ValidateBody`   <a name="sam-function-requestmodel-validatebody"></a>
+Specifies whether API Gateway uses the `Model` to validate the request body\.
+For more information, see [Enable request validation in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-method-request-validation.html) in the *API Gateway Developer Guide*\.
+*Type*: Boolean
+*Required*: No
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `ValidateParameters`   <a name="sam-function-requestmodel-validateparameters"></a>
+Specifies whether API Gateway uses the `Model` to validate request path parameters, query strings, and headers\.
+For more information, see [Enable request validation in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-method-request-validation.html) in the *API Gateway Developer Guide*\.
 *Type*: Boolean
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.